 The black bear has a lot of symbolism in New Mexico.
 The New Mexico Department of Game and Fish has taken a black bear’s head as their symbol.
 The US Forest Service has used a character called Smokey Bear since 1944 as their mascot, campaigning to prevent wildfires.

-There are approximately five to six thousand black bears in New Mexico, making them ideal for state mammal.
+Approximately five to six thousand black bears in New Mexico, making them ideal for state mammals.

 New York – Beaver

 The beaver (Castor canadensis) became the official state mammal of New York in 1975.

 There was outrage from Oregon over New York’s choice of mammal.
 Oregon had named the beaver as their state mammal in 1969, six years prior.
 Governor Bob Straub said, “We were there first.
 They should find their animal and keep off our territory.”
 Straub said the beaver, which lives in and around rivers and streams, is much more suited to Oregon than New York because of the heavy rainfall in Oregon.”

 House Republican leader Roger Martin stated the New Yorkers “certainly aren’t very original,” and the Evening Observer told readers that as New York has many muskrats in the mountains, they should adopt the muskrat.

 Beavers can be found over most of New York State, although they have not been seen on Long Island.
 The current population is thought to be up to seventy thousand.

 North Carolina – Eastern Gray Squirrel

 The Eastern gray squirrel (Sciurus carolinensis) was designated the official state mammal of North Carolina in 1969.
 The gray squirrel is common in most areas of North Carolina.
 There are several reasons why the gray squirrel was chosen for the position of state mammal.

 Although small, the gray squirrel provided an important food source for the first settlers of North Carolina.
 They also played an essential food source in the civil war.
 Gray squirrels are found in every county of the state.